 For the personal therapy you choose your own ACAT accredited therapist and the course needs only know that the therapy was completed.
 Consequently, the contract is between you and the therapist.
-There is variation in the fees therapists charge and the course can only give an estimate.
-Based on hourly rates of £60 to £80 per session for a 16 session CAT with follow-up the therapy fee will range from £1020 to £1360.
 NHS England trainees have allocated funding for the personal therapy up to £80 per session.
 This can be paid directly to your therapist once you have organised your therapy.
 Any shortfall between the funding provided by the training programme and the total cost of your therapy would be your responsibility to meet.